 Do you need to short sell your home?

 Don't know what a short sale is?
-A short sale happens when the value of a home is less than the amount of the outstanding loans.
-This could be due to many causes, but frequently is a result of a rapidly declining real estate market.
+A short sale happens when the amount of the outstanding loans is greater than the amount for which the home could sell.
+This could be attributed to many factors, but most commonly is a result of a rapidly declining real estate market.

-For many homeowners, a short sale is an ideal way to preclude foreclosure or bankruptcy when they can get the lender to forgive the remainder of the loan.
+For many homeowners, a short sale is an ideal way to avoid foreclosure or bankruptcy when they can get the lender to write off the difference.

-Next, calculate your closing costs.
-My experience means I know to consider fees including title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at closing.
+Next, find out your closing costs.
+My work in this area has taught me to take into account fees such as title report, appraisal, escrow, property taxes, and agent commissions to calculate your final costs upon closing.

-Finally, contact your lender and notify them of your situation.
-They may even have a dedicated team that deals with short sales.
-Ask about their specific process.
+Finally, call your lender and make them aware of your situation.
+They may even have a particular team that manages short sales.
+Ask about their exact process.
 Some lenders will be more able to work with you than others.
-They may be able to decrease your loan principal or make other arrangements.
+They may be able to reduce how much you owe or make other arrangements.
 Your lender will have to agree to the final sale.